 - 2 tsp. onion powder

 - 1 tbsp.
-Italian Seasoning, store bought (found in the spice aisle) or homemade - see link above
+Italian Seasoning, stir bought (found in the spice aisle) or homemade - see link above